Astrydax/SWEotE-Discord-Dice-Roller/README.md

 # SWEotE-Discord-Dice-Roller
 CREDIT: Vampwood for conceiving the bot.
+And SkyJedi for substantial contributions to the project.
 A Discord Bot Companion for the SW:EotE RPG

 #Usage